FAQ Contact

 • A focus on just trying to "detox" or lower copper without considering the body's complete mineral profile.

-• Product recommendations that come mainly all from the same company or are $ incentivized (conflict of interest).
+• Product recommendations that come mainly from the same company or are $ incentivized (conflict of interest).

 Wishing you success in your healing journey!